 The House with Screens is the result of skillful planning and design which transformed a constrained, 30 year old semidetached house on a narrow lot into a bright and airy 360sqm contemporary, tropical home.
-Designed by Singapore based ADX Architects, the home is located in the sand play area of Singapore and wears a similar aesthetic to their green wall house, also in Singapore.

-The existing semi-detached house was a 30 year old house that had stood the test of time.
+As they describe it, the existing semi-detached house was a 30 year old house that had stood the test of time.
 Our clients approached us for a reconstruction of the existing house- with the intention to cater for their family consisting of the couple and their 2 young children.

 From the start, our brief was not to maximize the buildable area.
 The family appreciated the outdoors and the greenery in front of the house was to be preserved.
 It was a play area the children would most enjoy on an elevated land a few steps above the car porch.